nielsenz/Complexity-Conservation-in-Language-Evolution-Display/README.md

 - If sharing this distribution alone, cite the source repo and this display bundle.
 - Consider minting a DOI (e.g., Zenodo) for the display-only repo release.

+Authoring notes: light wording edits were assisted by an LLM; all analyses and code are by the author.